09:00 Welcome and Introduction (P00a) Melissa Kaiser, Director, Compliance, SOCSoter

 A working session on the hard part: building a single, defensible authorization boundary and evidence narrative that satisfies overlapping frameworks without duplicative audits and rework.
 Expect concrete discussion of SSP boundaries, inherited controls, evidence automation, and what “continuous monitoring” means in the real world.

-14:30 Cloud & Software Supply Chain Risk — SBOM/Attestation at Scale and Third‑Party Reality (R12c) TBA
+14:30 Cloud & Software Supply Chain Risk — SBOM/Attestation at Scale and Third‑Party Reality (R12c) John Osborne, Senior Principal Solutions Engineer, Chainguard

 SBOM is not the finish line.
 This talk focuses on operationalizing SBOMs, signing/attestation, third-party dependency governance, and what the DIB should learn from incidents where the supply chain or a cloud dependency became the outage/root cause.